Gmechler/Template-engine/README.md

-# Developer-profile-pdf-generator
+# Dev Team profile Generator

-This is a pdf generator that will create a formated pdf with the infomration available on git hub for a provided username.
-It is also able to add simple styling based on user input.
+This is a clean way to create an html document for a dev team

 # Motivation

-This app is designed to assit a manager in presenting some basic developer info for their team or a cadidate pool.
+This app is designed to assit a manager in presenting info for their team or a cadidate pool.

 <img src="/assets/imgs/screenshot_1.png" width=400>